nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 sprintf(acStack1064,"%s/%s/postxml","/runtime/session",uVar2);
 ...
 ```
-First the code process our requests and obtains the UID, and later the UID is used in the `sprintf` statement to build a path that's stored in the stack.
+First, the code processes our requests and obtains the UID, and later the UID is used in the `sprintf` statement to build a path that's stored in the stack.
 As we control the UID we can overwrite the stack and end up overwriting the saved return address.
 Ghidra helps us a bit telling us what type is `acStack1064`, if you check the decompiled code for `hedwigcgi_main` you'll find at the beginning:

 ```C
 char acStack1064 [1024];